Why churn analysis matters for your subscription business & how to do it well

 What is churn?

-Churn is the percentage of your customers who leave over a certain time period.
+Churn is a percentage of customers who left in a certain time period.
 The importance of minimizing churn (increasing retention) cannot be overstated; for example, studies show that increasing customer retention rates by 5% can boost profits by more than 25% in the financial services industry.

 Should I consider someone on a free trial who doesn’t renew to have churned?